lydell/blog/posts/import-export-react-rollup/post.md

 So it shouldn’t really be possible to monkey-patch a bare import of `useEffect`, if you’re following the spec closely.
 (Unless `useEffect` depends on a mutable object internally that you can modify – but that’s another story).
 It just happens to work because of implementation details of webpack and React.

 The monkey-patching that [stop-runaway-react-effects](https://github.com/kentcdodds/stop-runaway-react-effects) does should work any bundler if you use `import React from "react"; React.useEffect`.
-Which is kinda nice anyway since you don’t have to adjust your imports all the time every time you use a new hook.
-But most people use webpack anyway, so you should be fine either way.
+Which is kinda nice anyway since you don’t have to adjust your imports every time you use a new hook.
+On the other hand, most people use webpack anyway, so you should be fine either way.
 I would be surprised if webpack suddenly changed their output code in a breaking way.

 If you’re interested, there’s an interesting discussion about shipping actual `import`/`export` in React to npm: